tahosa/express-swagger-template/README.md

   * By default, it increases the patch number
   * The additional arguments can be used to bump the other pieces of the version.
+* `gulp sync-version`: Synchronize the version number from `package.json` to the other files which use it, namely `api/swagger/swagger.yaml`